FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-13-bedrock-rp.md

 ---
 layout: post
-title:  "Resource Packs"
+title:  "How to add a resource pack to your server"
 category:
     - Bedrock
     - Getting-started
 tags: Server
-description: "Uploading Resource Packs into your Bedrock Server"
+description: "How to make your Bedrock server require a Resource Pack"
 permalink: /minecraft/bedrock/server/resource-pack
 author: "Kuroi Jigoku"
 toc: false